 Think about what sorts of activities your patrons engage in right before they come to your bar, and then think about what they tend to do while they're under your care.
-You should be able to use that research to find music that matches the vibe your patrons are hoping for.
+You should be able to use that research to find playlists and music that best matches the vibe your patrons are hoping for.

 Don't forget that the volume of the music matters just as much as the music itself.
 In a study published in the journal Alcoholism: Clinical and Experimental Research, scientists found that loud music led to increased beer consumption regardless of the type of music played.